aws-samples/aws-batch-comp-infrastructure-sample/README.md

 It is important that you tell us your account number immediately after creating the account, so that we can assign you a resource budget for your experiments.
 We also need to grant you access to the shared problem sets.
 Once we hear from you, we will email you an acknowledgment when resources have been added to your account.

-_Note_: If you choose to use an existing AWS account (_not_ recommended), you should create a competition-specific profile, for example `sc-2023`.
-Instead of using `default` in the `.aws/credentials` file below, you would use `sc-2023` as a profile name.
-You would then include `--profile sc-2023` with every AWS command in this README.

 Next, it is time to develop your solver!
 Please look at the instructions in the [Solver Development README](docker/README-Solver-Development.md) on how to start building and testing your solver.